jdlph/Path4GMNS/README.md

 ```

 ## Upcoming Features
+- [ ] read and output node and link geometries
 - [ ] Load columns/paths from existing runs and continue path-base UE
 - [ ] Download the predefined GMNS test data sets to usrs' local machines to improve the use experience when needed
 - [ ] Offer functionality to let users modify the network topology in a simple way by adding/remove nodes and links
 - [ ] Enable manipulations on the overall travel demand and the demand between an OD pair
 - [ ] Support for multi-demand-period and multi-agent-type
+- [ ] Add allowed use in terms of agent type for links
-- [ ] Adopt parallel computing to boost the performance
+- [ ] Adopt parallel computing to further boost the performance

+## Known Issues

 ##  Implementation Notes